ibm-cloud-docs/monitoring/remove.md

 To remove an instance of {{site.data.keyword.mon_full_notm}} through the command line, complete the following steps:

-1. [Pre-requisite] Install the {{site.data.keyword.cloud_notm}} CLI.
+1. [Pre-requisite] Installion of the {{site.data.keyword.cloud_notm}} CLI.
+If the CLI is installed, continue with the next step.

    For more information, see [Installing the {{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cloud-cli-ibmcloud-cli#ibmcloud-cli).

-   If the CLI is installed, continue with the next step.

 2. Log in to the region in the {{site.data.keyword.cloud_notm}} where you want to provision the instance.
 Run the following command: [`ibmcloud login`](/docs/cli/reference/ibmcloud/bx_cli.html#ibmcloud_login)